-- + Higher standard within level of achievement
++ Higher standard within level of achievement

-- NA Not assessed
+NA Not assessed

-- NS Work not submitted
+NS Work not submitted

-- LS Work submitted late resulting in no grade

-- ABS Student absent during assessment task
+ABS Student absent during assessment task

 Throughout secondary school, we believe that listing individual grades on specific areas of assessment is a more valid indicator of a student's progress than a single overall composite grade for a subject.
 Formal reports are prepared twice a year at the end of each Semester and made available online via the MyTintern Portal, and formal Student Progress Meetings are held twice a year.
 Just prior to this meeting an interim report will be made available via the online Parent Portal at https://portal.tintern.vic.edu.au/ and each family will be given a username and password.
 It is intended to act as a stimulus for this meeting.